The Son Also Rises (Battlestar Galactica): Plot

 The episode begins aboard Colonial One with President Roslin randomly drawing the names of five ship captains to appoint as judges for Gaius Baltar's tribunal.
 Admiral Adama happens to be the fifth name she draws, to her surprise.
 Aboard Galactica, Admiral Adama looks over Starbuck's personnel file and reminisces about the late pilot.
-In the hangar deck, an inebriated Samuel Anders stands atop a Viper, grieving over Starbuck and causing a scene.
+On the hangar deck, an inebriated Samuel Anders stands atop a Viper, grieving over Starbuck and causing a scene.
 Apollo climbs up to offer Anders solace, but Anders says he has to leave.
-In his uncoordinated state, Anders falls from the Viper and injures his leg.
+In his uncoordinated state, Anders falls from the viper and injures his leg.

-Meanwhile, Racetrack preps her Raptor to shuttle Baltar's attorney Alan Hughes to the Zephyr.
+Meanwhile, Racetrack prepares her Raptor to shuttle Baltar's attorney, Alan Hughes, to the Zephyr.
 As Hughes boards the Raptor, Racetrack comments negatively about the arrogant lawyer and the fact that she's been assigned as his personal chauffeur.
 Suddenly, a bomb hidden inside the Raptor explodes, killing Hughes.

-On Colonial One, Roslin meets with the press who are concerned about the possibility of more terrorist attacks.
+On Colonial One, Roslin meets with the press, who are concerned about the possibility of more terrorist attacks.
 Roslin maintains that she will not let the attack deter the court from giving Baltar a fair trial.
-Back aboard Galactica, Apollo conducts a briefing with his pilots, but he is distracted with thoughts of Starbuck.
+Back aboard Galactica, Apollo conducts a briefing with his pilots, but he is distracted by thoughts of Starbuck.
 In an embarrassing moment, he comments on a joke told by Racetrack, accidentally calling her Starbuck.

 Meanwhile, Roslin and the tribunal judges interview Romo Lampkin, Baltar's replacement counsel, who is shown to be a very eccentric individual who constantly wears a blue overcoat and sunglasses.
 When Roslin asks why he volunteered to be Baltar's legal counsel, possibly risking his life because of it, he claims he's doing it for the "fame."
-Everyone is then startled by Lampkin's cat which jumps on Roslin's desk.
+Everyone is then startled by Lampkin's cat, which jumps on Roslin's desk.
 Lampkin claims the cat belonged to his late wife, and that he brought the animal along in a tote bag.